Get Tech Tips

-If the suction stop solenoid fails to close, we’ll can see a range of problems from inadequate defrost from the amount of bleed through to a complete failure to close that allows all of the defrost gas to flow straight into the compressors.
+If the suction stop solenoid fails to close, we can see a range of problems from inadequate defrost from the amount of bleed-through to a complete failure to close that allows all of the defrost gas to flow straight into the compressors.
 You can see this same problem if the hot gas solenoid fails to close properly after a defrost.

 I promised earlier that I'd give a method to test gas defrosts to ensure that they're working properly.

-For this test to work properly, we need a coil that is free of large ice buildup but that has a ‘normal’ frost on it.
+For this test to work properly, we need a coil that's free of large ice buildup but has a ‘normal’ frost on it.
 If I'm troubleshooting a particularly difficult system, I'll first clear all ice from the coil, then disable defrost overnight and return in the morning to ensure that I have the right conditions to test the defrost.

 Now, I'll connect a thermometer to the line that bypasses the TEV at the evaporator and allow that to stabilize.
-I really like to use a thermometer that record Min/Max readings for this job.
-You can also take temperature on the line leaving the evaporator or really anywhere along the liquid line that is dedicated 100% to that circuit.
-It that line runs all the way back to the compressor unit, you can test it there although the further from the evaporator you measure the temperature, the less accurate the test becomes.
+I really like to use a thermometer that records Min/Max readings for this job.
+You can also take the temperature on the line leaving the evaporator or really anywhere along the liquid line that is dedicated 100% to that circuit.
+If that line runs all the way back to the compressor unit, you can test it there, although the further from the evaporator you measure the temperature, the less accurate the test becomes.

-Make a note of the temperature in your notebook and go start a defrost.
-Monitor this temperature and a distinct pattern should emerge if defrost is functioning properly.
-The temperature will hold stable for a couple minutes.
-Typically this is already pretty cold because we're in a refrigerated space, then it will start to drop.
-I will normally see a start temperature in the low ‘teens’ here and expect within 2-4 minutes to see it dropping and it will hit a low of -2 to -6.
-This is a rush of liquid that has condensed in the evaporator and has rejected so much heat that it is very subcooled.
+Make a note of the temperature in your notebook and start a defrost.
+Monitor this temperature, and a distinct pattern should emerge if defrost is functioning properly.
+The temperature will hold stable for a couple of minutes.
+Typically, this is already pretty cold because we're in a refrigerated space.
+Then, it will start to drop.
+I will normally see a start temperature in the low ‘teens’ here and expect to see it dropping within 2-4 minutes, and it will hit a low of -2°F to -6°F. This is a rush of liquid that has condensed in the evaporator and has rejected so much heat that it is very subcooled.

-This temperature will then start to rise as there is less and less frost to absorb heat from the gas.
+This temperature will then start to rise; there is less and less frost to absorb heat from the gas.
 Once all the frost is gone, this will start rising pretty rapidly.
-Once it hits 65° on newer equipment and 75° or so on older equipment, you can be sure that there is no frost left on the equipment and that any further defrost is just wasting time and is detrimental to equipment operation and possibly to product shelf life.
+Once it hits 65°F on newer equipment and 75°F or so on older equipment, you can be sure that there is no frost left on the equipment and that any further defrost is just wasting time and is detrimental to equipment operation and possibly to product shelf life.

 Much of the timing depends on the length of the suction line and the amount of frost buildup on the coil.
-A shorter suction line will result in a faster temperature drop while more frost on the coil will result in a slower but deeper dip in temperature before it starts back up.
+A shorter suction line will result in a faster temperature drop, while more frost on the coil will result in a slower but deeper dip in temperature before starting back up.

 This is also probably the best method to use to terminate this type of defrost.
-Monitor that temperature using whatever means available to you and, once the liquid temperature rises above either a manufacturer's predetermined setting or one that you've field determined through testing, you can end defrost.
+Monitor that temperature using whatever means available to you.
+Once the liquid temperature rises above either a manufacturer's predetermined setting or one that you've field determined through testing, you can end defrost.

 —Jeremy Smith CMS